 The NIH P30 Liver Center grant provides for the annual submission of pilot projects (up to $25,000 direct costs each) from both Yale and non-Yale Liver Center investigators as approved by the Executive Committee.

 The purposes of the pilots are to fund new initiatives, not ongoing research, and to support new investigators to pursue liver related research that should lead to a R01-type funding or other support at a later date.
 Projects utilizing Core Facilities and supporting young investigators are given priority if the science is equally meritorious.
-Investigators should meet one of the following criteria:
+Investigators should meet one of the following criteria, in order of priority:

 - Senior fellows or junior faculty at Yale, currently not funded by NIH grants and in need of funds to help prepare for R01-type applications.